 Creamy vegan butternut squash soup using eight simple ingredients and a coconut milk base is the perfect fall meal.
-Flavorful with few ingredients and super easy to make!
+Bonus, it's easy to make!

 One of the best ways to incorporate fall ingredients into a meal is making them into soup.
 While we love my creamy butternut squash pasta, soup is a favorite when it comes to making dinner because it's an easy way to get veggies in.
 Plus it's simple to make.